balajidass07/yolov4_mask_detection/README.md

 # yolov4_mask_detection
 <h1>you need to install darknet before trying out this program on your system.</h1>
-This is project on mask detection, done by me and my teammate Balaji Dass for a mlh hackathon,Successfully  trained yolo model with custom datasets gathred from google and kaggle. as there are two classes we changed the following parameters in yolo config file:
+This is project on mask detection, done by me and my teammate Balaji D for a mlh hackathon,Successfully  trained yolo model with custom datasets gathred from google and kaggle. as there are two classes we changed the following parameters in yolo config file:
 ○ First, we changed the variable max_batches=2000 x no_of_classes , in our case max_batches=4000.
 ○ The steps variable will be equal to 80-90% of max_batches , in our case steps=3200,3600.